phidatahq/phidata/README.md

 - Run your app locally: `phi ws up dev:docker`
 - Run your app on AWS: `phi ws up prd:aws`

-For example, run a RAG Chatbot built with FastApi, Streamlit and PgVector in 2 commands:
+For example, run a RAG Chatbot built with FastApi, Streamlit and PgVector:

 ```bash
 phi ws create -t llm-app -n llm-app  # create the llm-app codebase
 phi ws up                            # run the llm-app locally
 ```

+## 📚 More Information:

+- Read the <a href="https://docs.phidata.com" target="_blank" rel="noopener noreferrer">documentation</a>
+- Chat with us on <a href="https://discord.gg/4MtYHHrgA8" target="_blank" rel="noopener noreferrer">Discord</a>
+- Email us at <a href="mailto:help@phidata.com" target="_blank" rel="noopener noreferrer">help@phidata.com</a>

 ## 💻 Example: Build a RAG LLM App

 Let's build a **RAG LLM App** with GPT-4.
 We'll use PgVector for Knowledge Base and Storage and serve the app using Streamlit and FastApi.
-Read the full tutorial <a href="https://docs.phidata.com/how-to/rag-llm-app" target="_blank" rel="noopener noreferrer">here</a>.
+Read the full tutorial <a href="https://docs.phidata.com/examples/rag-llm-app" target="_blank" rel="noopener noreferrer">here</a>.

 > Install <a href="https://docs.docker.com/desktop/install/mac-install/" target="_blank" rel="noopener noreferrer">docker desktop</a> to run this app locally.